Technical Product & Program Manager Salary

 Pay Difference by Location

-For Technical Product & Program Managers, busy San Jose offers a higher-than-average pay rate, 34 percent above the national average.
-Technical Product & Program Managers will also find cushy salaries in San Diego (+22 percent), Boston (+21 percent), Seattle (+16 percent), and Washington (+9 percent).
-The smallest paychecks in the market, 10 percent south of the national average, can be found in New York.
-A couple other locations with smaller-than-average paychecks include Atlanta (7 percent lower) and Chicago (5 percent lower).
+For Technical Product & Program Managers, San Jose provides a pay rate that is 35 percent greater than the national average.
+Technical Product & Program Managers can also look forward to large paychecks in cities like San Diego (+27 percent), Boston (+21 percent), Seattle (+18 percent), and Washington (+10 percent).
+Technical Product & Program Managers in Minneapolis make 20 percent less than the national average, proving that location is a major factor in pay.
+Two other places where employers offer below-median salaries are New York (6 percent less) and Chicago (5 percent less).

 Related Job Salaries